 Ideally, compatibility testing is a software type that checks if one’s software can run on various hardware, systems, network environments, applications, or mobile devices.
 Once the application gets stable, you can move to production; and you can access and use it by several users on various platforms.
 When you face issues, you can avoid these by doing some compatibility testing.

 Types of Compatibility Testing:

-Backward Compatibility Testing: It is a technique to check the behaviour and compatibility of your developed hardware or software with their previous versions of software besides hardware.
+It is a technique to check the behavior and compatibility of your developed hardware or software with their previous versions of software besides hardware.
 Back compatibility testing is entirely predictable as almost all alterations from previous versions of your hardware or software.
 Therefore, backward compatibility testing is predictable as several changes are known.

 How to do Compatibility Testing?

 When it comes to doing compatibility testing, it is no rocket science.
 People do have assumptions about the fact that compatibility testing is challenging.
 However, the truth is, follow the right steps and you will see the simplicity of compatible testing.

 - The starting phase under compatibility testing is to define some platforms or environments the application is expected to work with.

 - The tester is has plenty of knowledge of platforms or software besides hardware to understand the behaviour expected under various configurations.